Projects

 - renaming the GitHub organization

-- Type the new repository URL
+- Previous repository name and URL